gasparka/thesis/docs/3_synthesis.rst

 Converting Python to VHDL
 -------------------------

-The conversion process requires no major transformations or 'understanding' of the source code, this is made possible by the OOP VHDL model, that allows easy mapping of Python constructs to VHDL.
+The conversion process requires no major transformations or 'understanding' of the source code; this is made possible by the OOP VHDL model that allows easy mapping of Python constructs to VHDL.
 Even so, the conversion process poses some challenges like type inference and syntax conversion.

 .. _pyvhdl_types: